bigscience-workshop/model_card/README.md

 Training data includes:

--   45 natural languages.
+-   45 natural languages

--   12 programming languages.
+-   12 programming languages

--   In 1.5TB of pre-processed text, converted into 350B unique tokens.
-(See [the tokenizer section](#tokenization) for more.)
+-   In 1.5TB of pre-processed text, converted into 350B unique tokens (See [the tokenizer section](#tokenization) for more.)

 #### **Languages**